Bhutan: the Last Himalayan Kingdom

-After breakfast, transfer to Paro airport for a mid-morning flight to Bangkok.
+After breakfast, transfer to Paro airport for an early morning (07:00am) flight to Bangkok.

-Arrive at Bangkok International airport in the mid afternoon and transfer to the Novotel Bangkok Suvarnabhumi Airport Hotel.
+Arrive at Bangkok International airport and transfer to the Novotel Bangkok Suvarnabhumi Airport Hotel.

 Return to the airport for an early morning flight with Thai Airways to Australia.

 *Single travellers may request to share.

 Please advise at time of booking.

 Airfare payment (4 months prior 08 June 2017)

 Final Payment due